bThink-BGU/BPjs/README.md

 ## Change log for the BPjs library.

+## 2018-01-17
+* :bug: Verifier now correctly identifies deadlock as a state where there are requested events, but they are all blocked (formerly it just looked for the existence of b-threads).

 ## 2018-01-12
 * :bug: :sparkles: Refactored analysis code, removing the invalid (easy to understand, but invalid) `PathRequirement` based analysis, and using only b-thread now.